Moira Dunbar: Personal life

 Dunbar was born in 1918 in Edinburgh, Scotland.
 She was raised in Stornoway, Strathpeffer, and Kilmarnock, and attended Cranley School for Girls.
 Her father, William John Dunbar, was a popular sheriff and advocate of the Scottish Bar.
 Her brother Maxwell was a marine biologist who was also made FRSC OC.
 Dunbar also had a sister, Elizabeth Jenkins (née Dunbar).

 After emigrating to Canada and finding work with the federal government, Dunbar became a certified as a linguist in the Russian language in 1958.
 She was also fluent in German and French.
-In 1964 she went to Russia to observe their icebreaking operations with a government team.
+In 1964 she went to the Soviet Union to observe their icebreaking operations with a government team.

 Dunbar retired in 1978 as the Director of the Division of Earth Sciences.
 Following retirement, Dunbar spent much of her time at her countryside home in Dunrobin, Ontario.

 Dunbar died on 22 November 1999 in Nepean, Ontario, at the age of 81.
 She left the acreage of property she owned in Limavady, County Londonderry, to the Queen's Foundation.